 Do I need to accept my offer for postgraduate study before I am allocated to a college?

 Yes.
-Postgraduate applicants must have formally accepted an academic offer from Durham to be eligible to submit college preferences.
+Postgraduate applicants must have formally accepted an academic offer from Durham to be eligible to rank college preferences.

 Do catered colleges offer food for students with dietary requirements and/or allergies?